Robert A. Heinlein: Later life and death

 Heinlein's archive is housed by the Special Collections department of McHenry Library at the University of California at Santa Cruz.
 The collection includes manuscript drafts, correspondence, photographs and artifacts.
 A substantial portion of the archive has been digitized and it is available online through the Robert A. and Virginia Heinlein Archives.

 Written works

-Heinlein published 32 novels, 59 short stories, and 16 collections during his life.
+Heinlein published 32 novels, 59 short stories, and 16 collections during his lifetime.
 Nine films, two television series, several episodes of a radio series, and a board game have been derived more or less directly from his work.
 He wrote a screenplay for one of the films.
 Heinlein edited an anthology of other writers' SF short stories.

 Three nonfiction books and two poems have been published posthumously.
 For Us, the Living: A Comedy of Customs was published posthumously in 2003; Variable Star, written by Spider Robinson based on an extensive outline by Heinlein, was published in September 2006.
 Four collections have been published posthumously.

-Series

-Over the course of his career, Heinlein wrote three somewhat overlapping series: